import-au/GetWT/README.md

 * Job ID for tracking

 ## Outputs
-Web Technologies in use on domains seens in passive DNS records for each IP
+Web Technologies in use on domains seen in passive DNS records for each IP

 Up-to-date apps.json:
     https://raw.githubusercontent.com/AliasIO/Wappalyzer/master/src/apps.json